aurelienpierreeng/VirtualSecretary/docs/index.md

     * your agenda events,
     * your database entries.

+> __Secretary__: _a person who works in an office, working for another person, dealing with mail and phone calls, keeping records, arranging meetings with people, etc._ ([Oxford dictionnary](https://www.oxfordlearnersdictionaries.com/definition/english/secretary?q=secretary))

+Human secretaries were able to use their knowledge, agreed-upon rules and their best judgment to assess whether any unplanned event (visitor, phone call, mail) was worth disturbing your planning and workflow.
+To cut on expenses, they have been replaced by computers and software, which send you notifications for everything, without discernment.
+The result is you are disturbed all the time, you have to process huge amounts of info, so you only gained more stress and more work.

-It aims at __making your ultra-connected office life less stressful__, by cross-checking and pre-filtering information for you, such that you get a digest of only the important/urgent information, and can deal with less important information later, at your own pace.
+The Virtual Secretary aims at __making your ultra-connected office life less stressful__, by cross-checking and pre-filtering information for you, such that you get a digest of only the important/urgent information, and can deal with less important information later, at your own pace.

 The framework provides an high-level Python API allowing you to efficiently write simple and advanced email filters, unleashing the full power of the Python programming language, along with its powerful ecosystem of packages for data mining, machine learning, regular expression search, etc.